 The Wyoming State Health Insurance Information Program (WSHIIP) is federally grant funded to assist Medicare beneficiaries across Wyoming to enroll in and understand their benefits, determine eligibility and apply for low-income assistance programs, and assist in filing Medicare appeals, all at no cost to the Wyoming consumer.
 The program provides numerous presentations, distributes educational materials, and attends health and senior fairs across Wyoming.
-Last year, the program volunteers and staff served 8,292 beneficiaries, which was an increase of 10% compared to 2015.
-During Open Enrollment alone, the program served 4,146 beneficiaries.
+During Open Enrollment alone, the program served 3,257 Medicare beneficiaries.

 It is important that you possess the necessary tools to be an informed purchaser.
-The Buyer's Guide, used in conjunction with the Guide to Health Insurance for People with Medicare and the Medicare & You handbook from CMS, provides a great deal of information about the Medicare program and the modernized Medicare supplement benefit plans.
+The Buyer's Guide, used in conjunction with the Guide to Health Insurance for People with Medicare and the Medicare & You handbook from CMS, provides a great deal of information about the Medicare program and the modernized Medicare Supplement benefit plans.
 It includes charts that illustrate what Medicare pays for and what you are responsible for paying.
-It also includes a comparison of Medicare supplement benefit plans, premiums, and consumer protections brought about by federal laws.
-Please be aware that the companies that choose to be listed in this guide do so voluntarily, and the guide may not be inclusive of all companies offering Medicare Supplement Insurance in Wyoming.
+It also includes a comparison of Medicare Supplement benefit plans, premiums, and consumer protections brought about by federal laws.
+Please be aware that the companies that choose to be listed in this guide do so voluntarily, and the guide may not be inclusive of all companies offering Medicare Supplement insurance in Wyoming.
 Also, the rates listed in the guide are subject to change at any time, and may be different at the time you purchase your policy.

 I am confident that you will find this Buyer's Guide invaluable as you consider your available options.
-Should you have questions or require further assistance, please contact the Wyoming State Health Insurance Information Program (WSHIIP) toll-free at 1-800-856-4398, or the Wyoming Insurance Department at 1-800-438-5768
+Should you have questions or require further assistance, please contact the Wyoming State Health Insurance Information Program (WSHIIP) toll-free at 1-800-856-4398, or the Wyoming Insurance Department at 1-800-438-5768.